Flokey82/go_gens/genmapvoxel/README.md

 Honestly, I don't really feel motivated to write more right now.

+NOTE: The stupid idea to have the origin be the center of the cube at 0,0 makes it more cumbersome to shrink the cubes vertically, since the Z axis for a standard cube ranges from -0.5 to +0.5.
+Yikes.
+I might change that.

 ## Done

 * binary / bool voxel terrain
+* float values for voxel data (-ish)
+* hide faces that aren't visible
-* Wavefront OBJ export
+* wavefront OBJ export

 ## TODO

-* float values for voxel data
+* merge faces of connected voxels

 Here, have a picture: